DataDog/datadog-agent/docs/public/components/creating-components.md

 The constructor can return either a `Provides`, if it is infallible, or `(Provides, error)`, if it could fail.
 In the second form, a non-nil error will crash the agent at startup with a message containing the error.

-Each implementation follows the same pattern of `Requires`, `Provides` and a constructor function.
+Each implementation follows the same pattern.

-!!!
-Info "Using other components"
-    You want to use another component within your own?
-Simply add it to the `Requires` struct and `Fx` will give it to you at initialization !
-Be careful of cycling dependencies though.

 ### The fx folders

 The `fx` folder must be the only folder importing and referencing `Fx`.
-It's meant to be as simple and basic of a wrapper as possible.
-No  conversion or specific logic should be included in this folder.
+It's meant to be a simple wrapper.
 It's only goal is to allow dependency injection with `Fx` for your component.

 All `fx.go` files must define a `func Module() fxutil.Module` function.
 The helpers contained in `fxutil` will handle all the logic for you.
 Most `fx/fx.go` file should look the same as this:

-=== ":octicons-file-code-16: comp/&lt;bundleName&gt;/compression/fx-zstd/fx.go"
+=== ":octicons-file-code-16: comp/compression/fx-zstd/fx.go"
     ```go
     package fxzstd